ismetacar/ertis_auth_cli/Readme.md

 ?
 Do you want create indexes on mongodb for ertis auth? [y|N]  True
 ```

-After installation you can check your mongodb collections and indexes.
+You can check your mongodb collections and indexes after installation.

 > Note:  if you have memberships, roles and users collections already this cli will be created only documents. s
 > And documents means new membership, new role under membership and new user under membership.